-- If the unit is mounted on vibration isolators or isolation rails (by others), refer to the manufacturer's guidelines before loading/unloading weight from the unit. - Disconnect, lock out, and tag out all fans and pumps. - Close the shut-off valve in the make-up water line (supplied by others), and drain the cold water basin and all exposed water piping (excluding the coil for PF2 units).
+- If the unit is mounted on vibration isolators or isolation rails (by others), refer to the manufacturer's guidelines before loading/unloading weight from the unit. - Disconnect, lock out, and tag out the fans, pump, and motors. - Close the shut-off valve in the make-up water line (supplied by others), and drain the cold water basin and all exposed water piping.
 Heat trace and insulate all exposed piping. - To minimize the risk of biological contamination during shutdown, it is recommended the entire system be drained. - Clean all debris, such as leaves and dirt, from the interior and exterior of the unit, including the combined inlet shields. - Clean and flush the cold water basin with the basin strainer in place. - Leave the cold water basin drain open so rain and melting snow will drain from the unit. - Remove the bottom drain plug to the spray pump(s).
-Put the plug(s) in a marked plastic bag and attach to the spray pump(s) for future use. - Clean the basin strainer and re-install. - Cover the fan discharge to keep out dirt and debris. - Lubricate the fan shaft bearings, motor base, and motor base adjusting screw (if applicable). - Apply RUST VETO® to steel shafts.
+Put the plug(s) in a marked plastic bag and attach to the spray pump(s) for future use. - Clean the basin strainer and re-install. - Cover the fan discharge to keep out dirt and debris. - Lubricate the fan shaft bearings, motor base, and motor base adjusting screw (if applicable).

-- Inspect the protective finish on the unit.
+- Apply RUST VETO® to steel shafts (for BALTIDRIVE® Power Train units only). - Inspect the protective finish on the unit.
 Clean and refinish as required.
-Refer to "Corrosion Protection" on page 18 for more details. - Lockout the fan motor starting device in the "OFF" position to ensure personal safety in case of future inspection or service. - Verify combined inlet shield retainers are compressed.
+Refer to "Corrosion Protection" on page 18 for more details. - Lockout the fan motor starting device in the "OFF" position to ensure personal safety in case of future inspection or service.